josedolz/LiviaNET/README.md

 ### Versions
 - Version 1.0.
+  * June,27th.
+2017
+    * Feature added:
+      * Function to generate the ROI given the images to segment.
   * May,10th.
 2017
     * Feature added:
       * Functionality to process your labels for training (See important notes).